A romance on a movie set comes to a mysterious end.

 Then there is our personal relationship, our bodies fit and he still gives me the space I crave.

 "Is that good for you?"

 I have never had a man ask before.

 Lovemaking is the wildness of white caps, and then as waves gently wash to shore I feel a blissful climax.
 No fireworks that we have to discuss just the calm chi of the moment.

 Danny spoke of what was next, a possible ski trip, from the surf to the snow.
 It sounded so sincere.
 We ran our lines together almost every night.
 Directors love chemistry that translates on screen.
 They encourage it, even feed it to the tabloids.
 It is hard to fake.
 Between us, it feels like the real thing.

 I whisper, "Let's climax to my dressing room."
 His smile makes rainbows without the rain.

 Each morning I watch the sun rise.
 Seagulls dive and play among the waves.
 The intensity of waves crashing during a storm is a warning.
 King Neptune does become very angry.
 He can toss ships like matchsticks.

-Shells on this coastline are extraordinary vibrant colors; as if they are made on the ocean floor only moments before for your personal delight.
+Shells on this coastline are extraordinarily vibrant colors; as if they're made on the ocean floor only moments before for your personal delight.
 You gaze at them with awe, reluctant to pick them up because they might crumble and anger the Mighty Neptune, mischievous maker of the Bermuda Triangle.
 One made about as much sense as the other.

 People here talk of one thing they have seen that terrifies them and it only happens every ten years or so.
 Some believe the "monster in the clouds" must be fed.